 Thomas Cook has said that suggestions that the 178 year old business is about to go bust are irresponsible.
-The group has confirmed that it has secured a further £300 million financing deal with its lenders in order to boost its current financial position.
+The new proposed deal, which is yet to be finalised, will replace the previously suggested £300 million financing deal that was agreed with Thomas Cook's lenders in order to boost its current financial position.

 Should Thomas Cook customers be worried?

 On its website, Thomas Cook has assured customers to not worry about their summer holiday plans and has said it's 'looking forward to taking the 11 million customers who have booked with us on holiday this summer.'

 It's also taken to social media to reassure customers that have expressed worry about their summer holiday bookings.

 One worried customer contacted them asking "I have a holiday to Florida booked for April 2020, will this be affected by the problems"?

 A spokesman called Jamie responded by saying "Hi, please try not to worry, the recent media speculation has no impact on our operations, it's business as usual and you'll still be going away.
 To give you extra peace of mind, if you have a package holiday, it is fully ATOL protected, so your money and holiday are safe".